What to do in Ambleside

 Ambleside wasn’t always the bustling tourist haven it is today; during the Roman occupation of Britain, it was a key site during the power struggles with the invading Picts and Scots.
 Originally built in timber in AD79, and then later rebuilt in stone, in its heyday this Roman garrison housed up to 500 soldiers.

 Nowadays, however, the ruins make a peaceful picnicking spot.
-While the fort is no longer standing, you can still make out its overall layout, not to mention the outlines of its internal rooms and grain stores.
+While the fort is no longer standing, you can still make out its overall layout.
+Observe the outlines of its internal rooms and grain stores.
 A must-visit for history buffs.

 Celebrate Rushbearing at St Mary’s Church

-If you time your visit to Ambleside with the first Saturday of July, you’ll be fortunate enough to witness Ambleside’s Rushbearing festivities – an annual parade through the streets, which has its roots in the Middle Age practice of strewing rushes across the earthen floors of churches to make the air smell sweet.
+If you time your visit to Ambleside with the first Saturday of July, you’ll be fortunate enough to witness Ambleside’s Rushbearing festivities.
+It’s an annual parade through the streets.
+It has its roots in the Middle Age practice of strewing rushes across the earthen floors of churches to make the air smell sweet.
 Today, Rushbearing is celebrated in just 11 parishes across the northwest, of which Ambleside’s St Mary’s Church is one.

 Of course, even if your Lake District trip doesn’t coincide with Ambleside’s Rushbearing parade, St Mary’s Church still merits a visit.
-This Early Gothic construction is filled with interesting stained glass windows, not to mention a 26ft-long mural depicting a Rushbearing ceremony and a chapel devoted to the poet William Wordsworth.
+This Early Gothic construction is filled with interesting stained glass windows.
+There is also a 26ft-long mural depicting a Rushbearing ceremony and a chapel devoted to the poet William Wordsworth.

 Take a Stroll to Stock Ghyll Force

-When it comes to walks around Ambleside, one of the most popular is the half-hour stroll to Stock Ghyll Force – a magnificent 70ft waterfall that, in the days of old, was used to power 12 watermills.
+When it comes to walks around Ambleside, one of the most popular is the half-hour stroll to Stock Ghyll Force.
+It’s a magnificent 70ft waterfall that, in the days of old, was used to power 12 watermills.
 Today, the mills may be gone, but Stock Ghyll Force remains no less impressive.

 As you can see, you’re spoilt for choice when it comes to things to do in Ambleside.
-And, best of all, all of these exciting activities are just a 10-minute drive from Skelwith Fold – meaning that you can focus on enjoying your Lake District holiday, and not on driving all day!
+Best of all, all of these exciting activities are just a 10-minute drive from Skelwith Fold.
+This means that you can focus on enjoying your Lake District caravan holiday, and not on driving all day!